 In Studio, trying to debug against an IBM i remote server, when the Debug button is clicked, the script runs and displays in the browser, but does not stop at any breakpoints.

-This article was written for Zend Studio 13.5 and Zend Server for IBM i version 9.1, but should be generally applicable to other versions, although details of the interface may change over time.
+This article was written for Zend Studio 13.5 and Zend Server for IBM i version 9.1.

 If the script runs in Studio but does not break at any break points, this is usually due either to not having a valid Allowed host entry in the Zend Server UI to allow debug from the IP address of your desktop, or not having your correct Client IP(s)/Host specified in the debug settings in Studio to match the IP address that is stamped on the http request.